 Basic Lean-to Tarp Tent

 This tent is quite similar to the A Frame tarp tent.
 It is quick to put up and take off.
 It provides protection against sun and the wind from one direction.
 This too has no floor.
 As it has one side, it will not be able to protect against the elements from the empty side.
+For easy DIY tarp tent setup, read our piece on this important topic.

 Just like for the A Frame tent, select two trees at a suitable distance apart or instead, use two poles.
 Tie a guy line around the trees or poles, ensuring that it is tight and secure.
 Throw the tarp over the line and secure the two ends of the tarp to the ground using stakes at the windward side.